jmautari/widgets/README.md

 Can be used on any device that can run a modern web browser.
-Created to make easier to update remote LCD screens connected to an Raspberry Pi 4 Model B (see demo video below) but can be used with regular monitors on any device, including smartphones and tablets.
+Created to make easier to update remote LCD screens connected to an Raspberry Pi 4 Model B (see demo video below) but can be used with regular monitor(s) on any device, including smartphones and tablets.

 ## Demo